ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

          ${CG_TOOL_ROOT}/include

-6. Setup ``config.h``
+6. Setup ``config.txt``

-   Finally, a ``config.h`` file must be created in the source location.
+   Finally, a ``config.txt`` file must be placed on the SD-Card.
 A sample config file is supplied for each supported display type.
-Go to the cloned repository directory and copy one of the sample config files (e.g. ``config-Type18.h``) to ``config.h``.
-Go back to CCS, right click on the project in the Project Explorer and select **Add Files**.
-Select the newly created ``config.h`` file.
-   When prompted, select the **copy file** radio button.
-The config file should now appear in the Project Explorer.

    More information on the various code configuration options can be found in the section `Configuring the Code`_.